enthdegree/cicada/DESIGN_NOTES.md

 ### Channel comments

 Channel and implementation difficulties motivate use of hopped FSK.
+To stay out of the way of human speech, the waveform should occupy as narrow a band as possible near 20 kHz.

 Scrolling through some spectral measurements on a public dataset[8] it looks like reverberations above 16 kHz mostly die off by 100 ms if you're lucky.
 Sending out a regular short pilot pulse, the comb of intended peaks for the direct path in the receiver's cross-correlation is drowned by a sea of echos.